 My survivor story

 * October is Domestic Violence Awareness Month.
 CAASA (Centers Against Abuse and Sexual Assault) will be publishing four survivor stories during the month.
-This is the second story.
+This is the final story.
 This survivor would like to remain nameless.

 Eleven years ago, I wouldn't have guessed that I'd be writing this story.
 I was a full time college student, had a beautiful little girl and a wonderful family.
 My daughter was about 10 months old when I met "him."
 He had a "boyish" charm and slowly won my heart.
 Shortly after we had committed to each other, he was deployed overseas for 15 months.

 Throughout that time he managed to call me every day and talk for hours.
 I always took his calls because I was afraid that it would be the last, but it started to affect my work.
 Regardless, he insisted I answer.
 When I didn't, he would call his mom who then confronted me on why I wasn't taking his calls.
 This was my first sign.